 No person shifted my views on food ethics more than Dr. Melanie Joy.
 Her 2010 book, "Why We Love Dogs, Eat Pigs and Wear Cows," did more to realign my perspective than just about anything else.
-Her premise was simple: Our food choices, especially when it comes to other sentient beings, come largely from our cultural values, and those values are part of what she calls the dominant ideology of "Carnism."
+Her premise was simple: Our food choices, especially concerning other sentient beings, come largely from our cultural values, and those values are part of what she calls the dominant ideology of "Carnism."

 According to Dr. Joy, carnism explains why we consider dogs and cats as members of our families, named, loved, and eventually mourned, while other creatures end up on our dinner plates.
 I can eat my pig but will go to jail for eating my dog.
 The only difference, in either case, is the value we collectively apply to determine our behavior.

 Eating a dog or a pig both cause suffering, but only one is frowned upon.
 Carnism makes this so.
 Dr. Joy also notes that, beyond a few culturally acceptable options, people are generally disgusted by eating most other kinds of meat.
 Pork is off-limits to Muslims, cows are sacred to Hindus, and Koreans enjoy dog meat, much to our own society's hypocritical horror.